 3. Come Up With A Day By Day Plan Of Events

+Now that you have a list of what the family wants to do it is time to come up with a day by day plan of what you are going to do.
 Don’t plan your days down to the minute, but do have a plan.
-For instance, our family really wanted time to just chill out at home every day, so we planned just one out of the house activity daily.
+For instance, during our last staycation our family really wanted time to just chill out at home each day, so we planned just one out of the house activity daily.
+That way most days the kids could sleep in and we were home early enough for them to watch a bit of TV before bed.

 4. Plan Simple Meals

-We also ate out one meal per day which took a lot of the meal preparation pressure off, however if eating out did not fit our budget I would have frozen more meals ahead to allow for more time off.
+During our staycation we ate out one meal per day which took a lot of the meal preparation pressure off, however, if eating out did not fit our budget I would have frozen more meals ahead to allow for more time off.

 5. Share The Work Load